-SUGAR DRIP OG S [TM] ≥ 102 days.
-One of the earliest-maturing varieties for the South, and one of the most widely grown varieties in the southern mountains.
-Grows 6-8 ft. tall; susceptible to lodging if not harvested early.
-Used for early production of very good quality syrup. #72608 Pkt \$2.75; #72608F (1⁄4 lb) \$11.50 BACK!
-TARAHUMARA POPPING OG S T15 days.
+susceptible to lodging if not harvested early.
+Used for early production of very good quality syrup. #72608 Pkt \$3.25; #72608F (1⁄4 lb) \$13.50 TARAHUMARA POPPING OG S ∮∮∮ ≈ 115 days.
 [From the Tarahumara people of NW Mexico.]
 The dried seeds can be popped like popcorn!
 Small, white seeds with nutty flavor.
 As with popcorn, the seeds need to dry a good while after harvest before they'll pop well.
 Unlike popcorn, unpopped kernels in the pan are tender enough to eat.
-10-12 ft. tall plants. #72607 Pkt \$2.75; #72607F (1⁄4 lb) \$11.50 so Books & DVDs so by Ira Wallace of Southern Exposure Seed Exchange Grow Great Vegetables: gardening guides written specifically for your state!
+10-12 ft. tall plants. #72607 Pkt \$3.25; #72607F (1⁄4 lb) \$12.50 co Books co by Ira Wallace of Southern Exposure Seed Exchange Grow Great Vegetables: gardening guides written specifically for your state!
 Five new Southeastern state-specific gardening books by Southern Exposure's own gardening expert Ira Wallace.
 Ira takes the regional info you all expect from her and makes it specific for each of 5 states.
 Learn what to plant, when to plant and harvest for the best results in the regions of each state from monthly planting guides.
 Each book provides the info you need to succeed in growing vegetables, herbs and fruits in your state.
 Covers building fertile soil, mulch, crop rotation, climatic zones, first and last frosts, best varieties and other tips for an abundant harvest year-round in your garden.
-GROW GREAT VEGETABLES IN VIRGINIA softcover pp 248, #91201 \$19.95 GROW GREAT VEGETABLES IN NORTH CAROLINA Softcover pp 244, #91198 \$19.95 GROW GREAT VEGETABLES IN SOUTH CAROLINA Softcover pp 244, #91199 \$19.95 GROW GREAT VEGETABLES IN GEORGIA softcover pp 244, #91197 \$19.95 GROW GREAT VEGETABLES IN TENNESSEE softcover pp 244, #91200 \$19.95 A quintessential guide for our region.
+GROW GREAT VEGETABLES IN VIRGINIA softcover pp 248, #91201 \$19.95 GROW GREAT VEGETABLES IN NORTH CAROLINA Softcover pp 244, #91198 \$19.95 GROW GREAT VEGETABLES IN SOUTH CAROLINA Softcover pp 244, #91199 \$19.95

+GROW GREAT VEGETABLES IN GEORGIA softcover pp 244, #91197 \$19.95 GROW GREAT VEGETABLES IN TENNESSEE softcover pp 244, #91200 \$19.95 A quintessential guide for our region.